ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

         run: rm -rf ~/.ssh
 ```

 The workflow will trigger on every push to the `master` branch.
-It will build the image, push it to the Github Container Registry, and then log into the VPS, pull the image and run it.
+It will build the image, push it to the  Registry, and then log into the VPS, pull the image and run it.

-## Step 6: Upload the image to Github Container Registry
+## Step 6: Upload the image to GitHub Container Registry

-We are almost ready, but first, we need to generate the image and push it to the Github Container Registry so the workflow can pull it.
+We are almost ready, but first, we need to generate the image and push it to the GitHub Container Registry so the workflow can pull it.

 1. Export the `GH_SECRET` variable in your terminal:
 ```bash